 Spermicides are a type of contraceptive agent that work by killing sperm.

-Spermicides need to be in place in a woman's vagina before intercourse if they are to prevent viable sperm from reaching her uterus.
+Spermicides need to be placed in a woman's vagina prior to intercourse if they are to prevent viable sperm from reaching her uterus.
 Spermicides come in a wide variety of forms, including jellies, creams, foams, films, and suppositories.
 The active ingredient in essentially all spermicides is Nonoxynol-9.
-This is a detergent-like chemical that kills sperm.
+This is a detergent-like chemical that kills sperm (i.e. spermicidal).

-Suppositories are solid or semi-solid and need to be inserted in the vagina 15 minutes before intercourse in order to liquefy with vaginal moisture.
+Suppositories are solid or semi-solid inserts which must be inserted in the vagina 15 minutes before intercourse in order to bind with vaginal moisture and liquefy.

 Vaginal contraceptive film needs to be in place in the vagina about 5 minutes prior to sexual intercourse in order to liquefy and become effective.

-Spermicides are like all other methods of birth control in that they must be used properly in order to prevent pregnancy.
+Spermicides resemble other methods of birth control in that they must be used properly in order to prevent pregnancy.
 Each type of spermicide has a unique method of use.
-For example, spermicidal creams, gels, and foam need to be deposited high up in the vagina near the cervix.
+For example, spermicidal creams, gels, and foams need to be deposited high up in the vagina near the cervix.
 Spermicidal suppositories must be unwrapped and inserted in the vagina.
-Squares of spermicidal film should be inserted into the vagina with a woman's finger.
+Squares of spermicidal film should be inserted into the vagina with the user's finger.
 It is important to follow the package's exact instructions.

-A spermicide should be placed in the vagina prior to the man's penis getting anywhere near the vagina.
+A spermicide should be placed in the vagina prior to the man's penis entering the vagina.
 It is a common mistake for a couple to wait too long before using the spermicide.